aplmng-github/cylistic-bike-share-analysis-2021/README.md

 - **Current** - The data is updated and not obsolete.
 It contains historical data from January 2021 to December 2021.
 - **Cited** - The data is valid with a license.

-### Phase 3 - Data Pre-processing and so forth are done in a separate notebook
+### Phase 3 - Data pre-processing and so forth are done in a separate notebook.